-- gender

-- relationship status

-- pregnancy

-- parental status

-- breastfeeding

-- age

-- race

-- impairment

-- religious belief or religious activity

-- political belief or activity

-- trade union activity

-- lawful sexual activity

-- gender identity

-- sexuality

-- family responsibilities

-- association with, or relation to, a person identified on the basis of any of the above attributes.
+- ✓ gender relationship status pregnancy parental status breastfeeding; - √ age race; - ✓ Impairment; - ✓ religious belief or religious activity political belief or activity; - trade union activity lawful sexual activity gender identity sexuality; - √ family responsibilities; - ✓ association with, or relation to, a person identified on the basis of any of the above attributes.

-14 MAINTAINING KNOWLEDGE
+13 MAINTAINING KNOWLEDGE

-lona College Workers should strive to maintain a current understanding of the law, professional ethics, delegations, policies and procedures and other codes of practice to a standard that enables them to competently perform their work duties.
+Iona College Workers should strive to maintain a current understanding of the law, professional ethics, delegations, policies and procedures and other codes of practice to a standard that enables them to competently perform their work duties.
 The law will prevail over a policy to the extent of any conflict.